 6 tips for being a great after-school sitter

 If you’re considering finding a gig as an after-school sitter, it’s important not to underestimate the amount of work a role like this requires.
 Not only are you picking kids up from school and getting them home safely, but you’re often the snack prepper, homework helper, activity chauffeur and playmate, too.
-For some sitters, those roles can extend into housekeeper, chef and bedtime wrangler, as well.
+Some sitters even negotiate with the hiring family so that their role extends into housekeeper, chef and bedtime wrangler, as well.

-After-school jobs cram everything into just a few hours a day, so this means a lot of work in a short amount of time.
+After-school jobs, in general, cram everything into just a few hours a day, so this means a lot of work in a short amount of time.
 But with these simple bits of advice, you can totally embrace the after-school chaos — and earn some money along the way.

 1. Plan it out